coccoinomane/anon-integration-guide/projects/pendle/README.md

 ## Rewards

     - [TODO] Show my claimable rewards on Pendle
-    - [TODO] Claim all my rewards across chains on Pendle
+    - [TODO] Claim all of my rewards on Ethereum on Pendle
-    - [TODO] Claim rewards for the sUSDe Ethereum market on Pendle
+    - [TODO] Claim rewards for the sUSDe market on Pendle on Ethereum

 ### Resolve Pendle tokens